Marianna Spring: Early life

 Spring was born on 21 February 1996.
 Her father is a doctor and her mother is a family therapist and former nurse.
 She grew up in Sutton, South London, and has a younger sister.
 Spring said she developed an interest in journalism at the age of eight, and would watch BBC World News while on holiday.

 Spring attended Sutton High School, London, and became involved in a programme run by Newsquest for young journalists, winning an award for best news article of 2011 by a Year Eleven student.
 Spring was also a ball girl at Wimbledon while at school.
 She studied French and Russian at Pembroke College, Oxford (matriculating in 2014) and wrote for and edited the student newspaper Cherwell.
 While there, Spring won the Ronnie Payne Prize for Outstanding Foreign Reporting in 2017, and later spent her year abroad in Yaroslavl (Russia), and Paris, contributing news articles to The Moscow Times, The Local, and Le Tarn Libre.
 Spring undertook work experience at The Guardian and Private Eye.

 Career

-After graduation, she applied for various journalism programmes including at the BBC but was not successful.
-Senior news reporter for The Guardian Alexandra Topping suggested that Spring contact various BBC journalists that she admired.
+After graduation, Spring applied for various journalism programmes including at the BBC but was not successful.
+Senior news reporter for The Guardian Alexandra Topping suggested that she contact various BBC journalists that she admired.
 Emily Maitlis replied to Spring and gave her an opportunity to work on Newsnight.
 She co-produced a segment for the programme, about protesters from across the French political spectrum joining the gilets jaunes, in December 2018.

 "The focus of my job is to humanise disinformation and explain its impact to viewers, listeners and readers."